 “I visualise a time when we will be to robots what dogs are to humans.
 And I am rooting for the machines.”Claude Elwood Shannon

 - What do we know?

-- Pop culture is replete with self-aware robots.
-In The Matrix or Terminator, intelligent robots have enslaved humanity.
+- Popular culture is replete with self-aware robots.
+In The Matrix and Terminator films, intelligent robots have enslaved humanity.
 In more sensitive depictions like Wall-E and A.I.
 Artificial Intelligence, innocent robots with a full range of human emotions are misused by humans.

 - What do we not know?

 - How quickly and far artificial intelligence can advance.
 Within just the past few years, AI assistants like Siri and Alexa have become commonplace, and they are constantly becoming more complex.
 With such rapid progress, it is impossible to imagine what robots will be like in 10 or 20 years.

 - Three robots were programmed to believe that two of them had been given a pill that muted them.
 The scientists then muted two robots.
 When the robots were asked which of them had been given the muting pill, only one robot replied, “I don’t know”.
 After hearing its own voice, it realised that it must be the one who wasn’t given the pill and changed its answer.

 - A French philosopher, scientist and mathematician who lived from 1596 to 1650.
 Ideas related to his work are described as “Cartesian”.

 - Dualism is the idea that there is a non-physical mind or soul that is separate from the body.
 While dualism is often associated with Christianity, Catholic teaching holds that the mind and body are bound together.
 At judgement day, the dead will be resurrected and their physical bodies taken to heaven.
 A more common modern belief is that the soul goes to heaven at the moment of a person’s death.